wildonion/uniXerr/infra/ayoub/walleXerr/README.md

 * users can send transactions from this wallet to the coiniXerr nodes for mining processes through RPC with cap'n proto as the serialization protocol

 * the `ttype` must be `0x00` which is a regular transaction.

+* all transactions need to be signed with the sender's private key.

+* we can't have async I/O stream and std libs inside the wasm.